rajivrnair/rajivrnair.github.io/_posts/2015-02-03-custom-hibernate-uuid.md

 private String entityId;
 ~~~

 This will generate a UUID for an entity when it is created.
 The fly in the ointment is getting hibernate to use the uuid passed in, whenever there is one or fall back to the default behaviour of generating one if the UUID not passed in.
-You can do this by creating a custom id generator in Hibernate like so:
+You can do this by creating a custom id generator in Hibernate like so
 ~~~ java
 /**
  * Based on http://stackoverflow.com/a/5392349/566434